taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0.md

   one and just like in the test, extract the archive but this time replace all the new setup's files with the ones from the archive.
 * Store that "tarball" somewhere safe.
-* Repeat to yourself: _"I should have been doing this anyway!"_
+* Repeat to yourself: _"I should have been doing this all along!"_

 ### [2] Update your dnf/yum repo configuration - switch to the new "stable" repo

-If are already have the repository RPM installed, after DATE-TBD the repository switch to 0.13.0 will be automated for you.
-DATE-TBD is when all masternodes should have already switched over.
+After DATE-TBD: If are already have the repository RPM installed -- toddpkgs-dashcore-repo.fedora.rpm -- the repository switch to 0.13.0 will be automated for you.
+That will be the date that all masternodes should have already been switched over.

 #### If you have not already installed the `toddpkgs-dashcore-repo` RPM...